folknor/lua-github/README.md

 The code isn't very nice, because I just wanted to get it working ASAP.
 I don't really care about performance, because I only use it from shell scripts.

-I welcome patches, and I welcome invasive and destructive patches - there is no API stability, there is no coding convention, there is no "please don't make whitespace changes", there are no limits.
+I welcome patches, and I welcome invasive and destructive patches - there is no API stability (because it's not released on luarocks yet), there is no coding convention, there is no "please don't make whitespace changes", there are no limits.
 If you want to contribute, then please do - unhinged.

 Note that the API is not async (I could have used lluv-lua-curl), because I mostly use it in shell scripts, so async would just be annoying.